 Siblings will need to listen to each other and respect each other’s opinions, even when they inevitably disagree.

-And as the health and needs of aging parents change, so too will the caregiving responsibilities of siblings.
+As the health and needs of aging parents change, so will siblings’ caregiving responsibilities.

-Staying in frequent communication and reevaluating the caregiving plan as needed can help ensure that everyone is on the same page.
+Maintaining regular communication and reevaluating the caregiving plan as needed can help ensure everyone is aligned.

 Setting boundaries is another essential for managing the stress that comes with this territory.